VinylNerd/ThinkPad-T440P-OpenCore/README.md

 ### Getting Audio Working

+Your audio may work without this, but without this patch, you will definately have noise on the headphone jack

 Switch from VoodooHDA to AppleALC - if you have never installed VoodooHDA skip steps 1 and 2

 1. Remove VoodooHDA.kext If its installed from Macintosh HD->Library->Extensions